redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07 Conditions.md

   ;; The (result i32) clause states that the if statement will leave an i32 ;; value on the stack
   (if (result i32)
-    ;; We avoid running the escape time calculation if the point lies either ;; in the main cardioid or the period-2 bulb (i32.or
+    ;; We can avoid running the escape time calculation if the point lies either ;; in the main cardioid or the period-2 bulb (i32.or
       ;; Main cardioid check